 Here’s a deeper explanation of the four data mesh principles.

-Data products allow organizations to resolve the challenges of fragmented and siloed data that lead to the accumulation of “dark data” and prevent businesses from capitalizing on their data assets.
-This is because data products force domains to address data quality in the same way one would think about product quality.
+Data products allow you to resolve the challenges of fragmented and siloed data that lead to the accumulation of “dark data” and prevent businesses from capitalizing on their data assets.
+That's because data products force you to address data quality in the same way you'd think about product quality.

 Data products access data from multiple sources in real time.

-According to the data-as-a-product principles, data products – which are comprised of clean, fresh, and trustworthy data – are delivered to any data consumer, anytime, anywhere, based on permissions and roles.
+According to the data-as-a-product principles, data products – comprised of clean, fresh, and trusted data – are delivered to any data consumer, anytime, anywhere, based on permissions and roles.

 The 5th Principle: Data Control is Centralized